Portfolio-Adv-Software/.github/README.md

 1.3 Sprint 3
 I have contacted multiple companies to ask for a meeting to explore the company culture and see if they are interesting places for me to be in the future.
 I have also started thinking about potential headhunters with whom I can build a professional relationship with.

+1.4 Sprint 4
+Not much happened this sprint, I found a few extra companies that I contacted.

+1.5 Sprint 5
+I have now scheduled multiple talks with companies during summer.